 Many commodity traders take news and economic events into account when planning their trading strategy.
 They will constantly monitor and analyse the factors which are likely to affect the relevant commodities market, hoping to benefit from any changes in price movements.

 Most commodity traders incorporate technical analysis into their trading plan.
-Technical analysis involves utilising previous price movement data to predict future price movements.
+Technical analysis involves utilising previous price movement data to estimate future price movements.

 Trading the trend is one of the golden rules of trading.
-Basic technical analysis suggests that the ideal time to buy an up-trending commodity is when it is breaking out to new highs, but technical analysis does not guarantee results.
+For instance, basic technical analysis suggests that the ideal time to buy an up-trending commodity is when it is breaking out to new highs.
+However, technical analysis does not guarantee results of course.

 Alternatives to commodity trading